 Over the last decade, Our Time has worked to support thousands of children and young people who have a parent or guardian with a mental illness or mental health difficulty.
 We’re working with educators, health professionals and community workshop leaders to help young people build their strength and understanding, connect with others, and confront the problems they face.
 This support not only helps them to cope better with their day-to-day lives, but also helps them to protect their own mental health and develop resilience.

 We know that young people who have a parent or carer with a mental illness can face major life challenges.
-Research shows, without intervention, there’s a 70% chance of a young person developing mental health problems, with 40% requiring treatment by the age of 20.
-It’s also not uncommon for them to experience isolation, fear, shame or underachievement whilst at school or college, and reduced employment prospects later in life.
+It’s also not uncommon for them to experience isolation, fear, shame or underachievement while at school or college, and reduced employment prospects later in life.

-We have established workshops throughout England and Wales which support hundreds of people each year.
+We have established workshops throughout England, Scotland and Wales, which support hundreds of people each year.
 These workshops give young participants the opportunity to discuss and learn about their parent’s illness in a safe and inclusive space, and provide time for them to enjoy themselves, meet up with friends and share their experiences.
-We also have trained teams in Germany and Spain, and a new team in Austria for 2018.
-Discussions are underway in the Republic of Ireland too for 2018/19.
+We have also trained teams in Germany, Spain, and Austria too.

-Underpinning all of this work, is Our Time’s commitment to campaigning and lobbying for the cause.
+Underpinning all of this work, is Our Time’s commitment to campaigning for the cause.